matpalm/diy_twitter_client/README.md

 this step fetches new tweets for everyone in the crawl queue
 > $ ./fetch_new_tweets.rb

+then, if running the more complex form of the tokenisation, run
+> $ ./batch_tokenize.py

 ### part three: give some ratings

 prep some training data by giving a thumbs up and thumbs down to unread tweets